biolab/orange3/doc/widgets/bioinformatics/selectgenes.md

 - **Gene Subset**

-  Data subset.
+  A subset of genes to be used for gene selection.

 **Outputs**:

 - **Selected Data**

-  Data subset.
+  A subset of genes selected in the widget.

 Description
 -----------

 **Select Genes** widget is used to manually create the gene subset.
-The user can decide which genes or gene sets will be used.
-The widget has two input channels: one is the standard *Data* channel that inputs a data sets from on of the data widgets.
-The other channel is *Gene subset*, which feeds only a selected subset into the widget (for example we can use **Differential Expression** widget to select only statistically significant genes).
-From the input subset we can sort and select an even smaller subset that will allow for a detailed analysis.
+There are three ways to select genes:
+- Manual gene selection (written input).
+The widget supports autocompletion for gene names.
+- Selecting genes from gene sets in the "+" option.
+- Selecting genes from a separate input (input can be adjusted in the widget).

 ![image](images/SelectGenes2-stamped.png)

 1. Select *Gene Attribute* if there is more than one column with gene names.
-2. In *Gene Selection* you can specify how you want to select your genes. <br>*Select Genes from 'Gene Subset' input* will work only if a separate subset is provided in the input. <br>Here too you can select *Gene Attribute*. <br>If you wish to create a new saved selection, click *Copy genes to saved subsets*.
-All the genes from the second input will be listed below. <br>If you wish to only add these genes to an existing selection, click *Append genes to current saved selection*.
+2. Specify how you want to select your genes:
+   *Select Genes from 'Gene Subset' input* adds genes from the separate input to selected genes.
+   To create a new saved selection, click *Copy genes to saved subsets*.
+The genes will be listed in *Select Genes*.
+To add these genes to an existing selection, click *Append genes to current saved selection*.
+3. In *Select specified genes* you can type the gene name and the widget will automatically suggest corresponding genes.
+4. The "+" button has a drop-down menu with two options:
+   - *Import names from gene sets...* gives a list of gene sets and copies genes from selected sets into the list.
+   - *Import names from text files...* imports gene names from the file.
-3. With *Select specified genes* you can manually select the genes you wish in your output.
-Once you start typing the gene name, the widget will automatically suggest the possible genes. <br>In the "+" button you have a drop-down menu with two options: *Import names from gene sets...* (see below) and *Import names from text files...*. <br>In *More* you have two settings: *Complete on gene symbol names* (for easier gene selection) and *Translate all names to official symbol names* (for uniformity). <br>Finally, you can set also the organism to select the genes from (organism from the input data is chosen as default).
+   <br>Genes that match the genes in the input will be colored blue, while the unmatched will remain black.
+5. *More* has two settings: *Complete on gene symbol names* (for easier gene selection) and *Translate all names to official symbol names* (for uniformity).
+6. Set the organism to select the genes from (organism from the input data is chosen as default).
-4. *Saved Selections* allow you to save the most frequently used genes. <br>Press "+" to add a new selection and "-" to remove the existing one. <br>Once you have selected the genes, press *Save* to save the list. <br>By double-clicking the selection in the list above, you can alter its name.
+7. *Saved Selections* saves the most frequently used genes. "+" adds a new selection, "-" removes the existing one, and *Save* saves the current list.
+Double-click the selection to rename it.
-5. *Output* for this widget is a data subset.
+8. *Output* for this widget is a data subset.
 If you wish to preserve the order of instances from your input data, tick the *Preserve input order* box.
 If *Auto commit is on*, all changes will be communicated automatically.
 Alternatively press *Commit*.

-On the other hand we might be interested in specific gene functions.
-We can go to *Select Specified Genes - Select Genes - Import names from gene sets*.
-Then we get a list of gene sets by category, name and the number of genes in the set.
-This is how you can select genes by function - only those input genes that match the selected function will be in the output (colored blue in the list).
+Below is an example of the *Import Gene Set Names* option.

 ![image](images/SelectGenes4.png)